 2 Technical characteristics

-The band 15.4-17.3 GHz is used by many different types of radars including land-based, transportable, shipboard and airborne platforms.
-Radiolocation functions performed in the band include airborne and surface search, ground-mapping, terrain-following, maritime and target-identification.
+The frequency band 15.4-17.3 GHz is used by many different types of radars including land-based, transportable, shipboard and airborne platforms.
+Radiolocation functions performed in the frequency band include airborne and surface search, ground-mapping, terrain-following, maritime and target-identification.
 Radar operating frequencies can be assumed to be uniformly spread throughout each radar’s tuning range.
-Table 1 contains technical characteristics of representative radiolocation radars deployed or planned to be deployed in the 15.4-17.3 GHz band.
+Table 1 contains technical characteristics of representative radiolocation radars deployed or planned to be deployed in the frequency band 15.4-17.3 GHz.

-The major radiolocation radars operating or planned to operate in the band 15.4-17.3 GHz are primarily for detection of airborne objects and some are used for ground mapping.
+The major radiolocation radars operating or planned to operate in the frequency band 15.4-17.3 GHz are primarily for detection of airborne objects and some are used for ground mapping.
 They are required to measure target altitude, range, bearing, and form terrain maps.
 Some of the airborne and ground targets are small and some are at ranges as great as 300 nautical miles (556 km), so these radiolocation radars must have great sensitivity and must provide a high degree of suppression to all forms of clutter return, including that from sea, land and precipitation.

 TABLE 1